Spanish Commercial Code: Contracts, Obligations, General Provisions | Althox

 Section 104.
 Stakeholders residing in different places, means held the contract for all legal purposes, the residence which has accepted the original proposal or the amended proposal.

+Article 105.
+The offers contained in circular indeterminate, catalogs, notes from current prices, prospects, or any other kind of print ads, are not mandatory for making them.
 Targeted ads to specific people, always have the implicit condition that while demand has not been disposed of effects offered, they have not been altered in its price, and they exist in the address of the offeror.

 Article 106.
 The contract proposed by the intermediate runner shall be perfect from the moment in which the parties simply accepts the proposal.